10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Pricing model

-Supabase has a free tier (the database pauses after a week of inactivity) and a Pro plan at $25 a month that includes compute credits, with paid add-ons for more compute, storage, and backups.
+Supabase has a free tier, though the database pauses after a week of inactivity.
+The Pro plan runs $25 a month and includes compute credits, with paid add-ons for more compute, storage, and backups.

 Best for

 App teams that want Postgres plus auth, storage, and APIs in one place, with an easy start on the free tier.
-More than you need if you only want a plain managed database, and worth watching the compute add-ons as projects grow.
+More than you need if you only want a plain managed database.
+The free project also pauses after a week of inactivity, so it is a prototyping tier, not a real backup plan.
+The Pro plan’s compute and storage add-ons also stack on top of the $25 base as an app grows.
+The advertised price is a floor, not the full bill.

 7. Neon: serverless Postgres with branching and scale-to-zero

 Neon is serverless PostgreSQL that separates storage from compute, with two standout features: it scales compute to zero when idle, and it offers Git-like database branching.
+Neon was acquired by Databricks in 2025, but it continues shipping as a standalone serverless-Postgres product under its own brand.
 You can spin up an isolated copy of your database for a pull request or a test, then throw it away.
 For lean teams and AI applications that create many short-lived databases, that model is a strong fit.

 Regions / locations